chacehoo/maomao_web/content/project/2_uncertainty/index.md

 title: Quantifying Uncertainty in Aggregate Energy Flexibility of Building Clusters
 summary: To quantify the uncertainty in the aggregate energy flexibility of residential building clusters using a data-driven stochastic occupancy model that can capture the stochasticity of occupancy patterns.
 tags:
+- Building clusters
 - Data-driven Modelling
+- Demand Response
+- Energy flexibility
 - Uncertainty
-- Energy flexibility
+- Building Energy System
+- Occupancy and occupant behavior
+- Aggregation
+- Markov Chain
-- Building clusters
+- Monte Carlo

 date: "2019-12-27"

 # Optional external URL for project (replaces project detail page).